Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/nfc/writing.md

 4. **Present the blank tag.** Hold the target NTAG on the antenna until the title updates.
    You should see “Writing… X%” as each page is written, finishing at “Write complete”.

+## Chameleon Ultra Writing

+- **No remote writes.** GhostESP cannot program tags through the Chameleon Ultra; use the PN532 workflow above.

 ## Verify